The MyWraps2 function uses a MyWraps link to pull a filtered list of instances into a Wrap instance.

 You must also verify that you have selected row and column separators that are not already present in the field data from the instances.

-All instances and fields designated by the mywraps_link parameter are copied into the target MyWraps2 cell.
+All wraps and cells designated by the provided MyWraps link are copied into the target cell using the supplied wrap and cell separators.

-If you are testing the function within Excel, the dummy_value in the MyWraps2 function call is returned instead of live data.
+If you are testing the function within Excel, the default value in the function call is returned instead of live data.

-If the link in the MyWrap2 function call is empty, nothing is returned.
-This may be useful if you want to use an IF() statement in the MyWraps2 formula.
+If the link in the function call is empty, i.e. =MyWraps2(“”), the function returns its default value.
+This may be useful if you want to use an IF() statement in the MyWraps2 formula and return an empty link if the function shouldn’t be executed.
 Read more under Conditional request below.

-In this example, the IF clause is first evaluated.
-If TRUE, a MyWraps link is sent for execution on the server.
-On the Wrapsite, the function returns the result returned from MyWraps.
-In Excel, it returns the dummy value for testing.
+In this example, an IF clause makes the request conditional.
+If the enabled cell is False, the link parameter will be empty, which terminates the function call.
+If it is True, a MyWraps link is sent for execution on the server, and the function returns the result returned from MyWraps.
+When tested in Excel, the function returns the default value.

 This is what this MyWraps2 function call will look like:

-A MyWraps link is used to retrieve a filtered list of instances.
-During testing in Excel, a dummy value is returned instead.
+A MyWraps link is used to retrieve a filtered list of instances and their cell contents.

 All parameters are optional except mywraps_link.